guestyorg/websites-docs/README.md

 ```

 ### `GET` /listings
-> retrieve all active and listed listings
+> Retrieve all active and listed listings
 you should pass the following QueryString Params:

 | Param         | Value         |